databricks/spark-training/strata_2013/index.md

 The cluster machines have both vim and emacs installed for editing.
 Alternatively, you can use your favorite text editor locally and then copy-paste content using vim or emacs before running it.

 For any Spark computation, we will first need to create a Spark context object.
-We do that by providing the Spark cluster URL, the Spark home directory and the JAR file that will be generated when we compile our program.
+For Scala or Java programs, we do that by providing the Spark cluster URL, the Spark home directory and the JAR file that will be generated when we compile our program.
+For Python programs, we only need to provide the Spark cluster URL.
 Finally, we also name our program "WikipediaKMeans" to identify it in Spark's web UI.

 <div class="codetabs">
 <div data-lang="scala" markdown="1">